Kyrgyz Economic University: History

 The Kyrgyz Economic University has its origins in the Frounzé Soviet College of Commerce founded in 1953, which became the Bishkek Commercial College in 1991.

 In 1995, Kamchybekov Tolobek Kadyralievich, former Vice-rector of the Kyrgyz National University, was appointed director of the Bishkek Commercial College.
 On December 27, 1997, the college officially received the status of a higher education institution and became the Bishkek State Institute of Economy and Business.
 In 2003, the institute was renamed and became the State University of Economics and Entrepreneurship in Bishkek.
 It was finally on October 30, 2010, that the university was renamed the Kyrgyz University of Economics.

 Since 1953, it has developed a different models and systems of management of the university.
 Today, the university offers economic, management and service (tourism, technology, hotel and restaurants services) education of students in bachelor's, master's and post-graduate degree studies.
 Kyrgyz Economic University is the major and respected public university of economics in the Kyrgyz Republic.

-At present it comprises three institutes, three faculties with twenty departments and is one of the fastest-growing higher education institutions in the Kyrgyz Republic.
+At present it comprises three institutes, three faculties with twelve departments and is one of the fastest-growing higher education institutions in the Kyrgyz Republic.
 Kyrgyz Economic University is recognized as one of the important higher education institution and scientific research centre in the Kyrgyz Republic.